 Certificate Authority Management

-Cogito Group’s Jellyfish offers the ability the manage certificates issued from disparate certificate authorities (CAs).
-We manage certification from disparate CAs through a single pane of glass, and bring certificates under management that may not previously have been managed, for example certificates that were not issued by managed CAs.
+Cogito Group’s Jellyfish offers the ability to manage certificates issued from disparate certificate authorities (CAs).
+Jellyfish offers a single pane of glass, and brings visibility to overlooked certificates, for example those that were not issued by managed CAs.

 Hard Token Management

-Hard token management refers to managing the complete livecycle of an organisation’s Smartcards and/or USB tokens.
-Jellyfish communicates with tokens through its single pain of glass interface.
+Hard token management refers to managing the complete lifecycle of an organisation’s Smartcards and/or USB tokens.
+Jellyfish communicates with these tokens through its single pane of glass interface.

 Soft Certificate Management